fabien1313/recipe_for_disaster/README.md

 ![homepage](https://user-images.githubusercontent.com/115516854/219538074-6f6b9557-6345-435b-b7bc-34ec06a72f12.jpg)

-Then you hed on over to the log-in tab in the top left corner.
+Then you head on over to the log-in tab in the top left corner.

 ![homepage2](https://user-images.githubusercontent.com/115516854/219538569-93a9251b-8e80-4c38-b39b-38bec7378f10.jpg)